 Develop an estate plan

 If your parent needs or wants help with finances, he or she may also need help with health care or the management of their estate.
-You can address these issues by working with me to develop an estate plan that considers your parent’s best interests.
-I work with your family to ensure you have the authority required to help your parent with his or her finances.
+You can address these issues by working with us to develop an estate plan that considers your parent’s best interests.
+We work with your family to ensure you have the authority required to help your parent with his or her finances.

 This is also an opportune time for you to consider your own long-term financial planning.
 If you are ready to take a step toward financial peace of mind, begin by scheduling a Family Wealth Planning Session.
-Before the session, I’ll send you a Family Wealth Inventory and Assessment that will get you thinking about what you own, what you want to leave behind and how you want your finances to be managed if you need help.
-I’ll help you establish a plan for your finances to ensure you have a plan in place when you need it down the road.
+Before the session, you'll complete a Family Wealth Inventory and Assessment that will get you thinking about what you own, what you want to leave behind, and how you want your finances to be managed if you need help.
+We’ll help you establish a plan for your finances to ensure you have a plan in place when you need it down the road.

 This article is a service of the Law Office of Keoni Souza, LLC, an estate planning law firm in Honolulu, Hawaii.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That's why we offer a Family Wealth Planning Session, ™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
 You can begin by contacting our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.

 DISCLAIMER: All information available at this website are for informational purposes only and is not legal advice.
 You should contact an attorney directly regarding your specific situation.
 Use of and access to this website or any of the email links contained within the site do not create an attorney-client relationship between the Law Office of Keoni Souza, LLC and any users or any other party.